-Before you can know how to write an autobiography, first you must know the definition.
+Before you can write an autobiography, you must first know the definition.

 An autobiography is the story of your life, written by you.
 It covers the full span of your life (at least, up until now), hitting on the most significant moments, people and events.